amdegroot/ssd.pytorch/README.md

   * For training, an NVIDIA GPU is strongly recommended for speed.
   * Currently we only support training on v2 (the newest version).
   * For instructions on Visdom usage/installation, see the <a href='#installation'>Installation</a> section.
+  * You can pick-up training from a checkpoint by specifying the path as one of the training parameters (again, see `train.py` for options)

 ## Evaluation
 To evaluate a trained network: